OceanDynamicsUConn/GroupManual/README.md

 ### PI responsibilities
-The group PI, Cesar Rocha, has a number of diverse and challenging responsibilities.
+The group PI has diverse and challenging responsibilities.
-There are:
+These include:

 1. **Define the overall direction of the group**